dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 layout: post
 categories: js
 id: 89
-updated: 2017-11-13 12:45:42
+updated: 2019-11-21 06:52:24
-version: 1.1
+version: 1.2
 ---

 I have been cranking out [posts on lodash](/categories/lodash/) as of late, and have come to make a [post on \_.cloneDeep](/2017/11/13/lodash_clonedeep/) which can be used to deep clone objects in javaScript if I am using [lodash](https://lodash.com/).
-As such A thought occurred that maybe I should write a post on the deal with refencing vs copying objects in javaScript, and cover a bunch of ways to go about making a copy of an object.
+As such A thought occurred that maybe I should write a post on the deal with referencing vs copying objects in javaScript, and cover a bunch of ways to go about making a copy of an object.

 <!-- more -->